dorin-suletea/nvim-stacktrace/README.md

 If multiple buffers can be used to open the source code you will be promoted to select which buffer to use. candidates for this can be blacklisted via `win_picker_blacklist`

+### Contributions
+* For any feedback/problems or questions please open an issue.
+I will do my best to help.
+* Feel free to open a PR for any addition or new use-case.
+* If you find this plugin useful let me know &| tell a friend.